 In this 3- part series we explore how our personal values relate to different aspects of everyday life

-How do our values influence how we spend our time?
+How do our values influence how we spend our money?

-Those high on the Self-enhancement values of Power and Achievement spend more time on work and education activities and less time on family and social activities and necessary personal care than those low on these values.
+- Those high on the Self-enhancement values spend more money on housing, clothing and footwear, transport, and education, and less money on food and non-alcoholic beverages, medical care, communication, and donations to charity than those low on these values.

-- Those high on the Openness to change values of Self-direction and Stimulation spend more time on personal leisure activities and less time on either work and education activities or family and social activities than those low on these values.
+- Those high on the Openness to change values spend more money on alcohol, tobacco, and gambling, recreation, housing, and transportation, and less money on medical care, education, and donations to charity than those low on these values.

-- In contrast, those high on the opposing Conservation values of Tradition and Conformity spend more time on family and social activities and less time on personal leisure activities than those low on these values.
+- In contrast, those high on the opposing Conservation values spend more money on medical care and education, and less money on alcohol, tobacco, and gambling, clothing and footwear, transport, and recreation than those low on these values.

-Clearly, values matter in how we allocate our time.
-This is especially true when activities are more volitional, such as on a typical day off.
+Overall, our findings clearly show that values influence how Australians spend their money.
 Our report provides a glimpse into the potential for understanding the important role values play in people’s lives.
 Download a copy of the full report.